TNThieding/win-nic/README.rst

 First, obtain a NIC instance via the NetworkAdapters class.
 To do this, instantiate NetworkAdapters and specify the desired NIC.
-Specify the target NIC by registry index, name, or conneciton ID (control panel name).
+Specify the target NIC by registry index, name, or connection ID (control panel name).

 .. code-block:: python